Israel Rogosin: Early life

 Rogosin was born to a Lithuanian Jewish family of Samuel Eliezer and Hanna in Valozhyn, then part of the Russian Empire (now in Belarus).

 His father came to the United States in 1890 upon request of the head of the Yeshiva in Valozhyn, the Netziv, in order to collect funds for it.

 Samuel Rogosin founded a small textile mill in Brooklyn in 1895 and was joined by his wife and four children a year later.
 Samuel decided to become a head of a Yeshiva and therefore left the mill management in Israel's hands, Israel was 16 years old then.
 The mill employed about 200 workers in 1912 and due to Israel's successful management and acquisition of other mills, Rogosin employed in 1920 about a thousand workers in five mills.
 The Beaunit Corporation was founded in 1921.

 Rogosin Industries

 Rogosin founded Rogosin Industries Ltd. in April 1956 as a rayon yarn and tow plant.
 Upon request of the Israeli finance minister then, Pinchas Sapir, the plant was moved in 1958 to the newly established town of Ashdod in Israel after the Israeli government supplied an area of 1000 dunams for its establishment.

 In 1963 Rogosin sold his shares in the Beaunit Corp..
 At that time the company employed about 10,000 employees with an annual revenue of 150 million dollars.

 Later life and legacy

+In 1949, he made a gift of $85,000 to help the establishment of yeshiva Nitra in the USA.